zachleat/web-font-loading-recipes/README.md

   * Related: [Font style matcher](https://meowni.ca/font-style-matcher/) from @notwaldorf
 * Emulate `font-display: optional` with JS (the [eBay method](http://www.ebaytechblog.com/2017/09/21/ebays-font-loading-strategy/))
   * Notable in that it lazy loads the font loading polyfill only if the CSS Font Loading API is not supported
-* (To be named) Any recommended non-polyfilled recipe above with one slight variation: it uses the eBay method if the CSS Font Loading API is not supported (in practice this means `font-display: optional` only on IE/Edge).
-This is what I’m currently doing on [zachleat.com](https://www.zachleat.com/web/).
 * FOUT without a class
   * `.style.fontFamily` method (only works well with one family per page), first saw this in a [tweet from @simevidas](https://twitter.com/simevidas/status/829016037366566912)
   * CSS Font Loading API `.add()` method: Doesn’t require any modification of the CSS, injects the web fonts using JS programmatically (the Asynchronous Data URI method below also does this).
 Documented in the [Webfont Handbook from @bramstein](https://abookapart.com/products/webfont-handbook).